Times change and my website needed to change too. To see the 2020 update of this page click this link

 Although ninety percent of these cases get better without treatment with antibiotics, a cat may take several months to eliminate the disease organisms from its body.
 Currently, the most reliable medicine we know of is azithromycin antibiotic.
 It eliminates bartonella in about eighty percent of the cats after about 3 weeks of administration.

 Doxycycline, erythromycin,ciprofloxacin, trimethoprim/sulfa, clarithromycin and rifampin antibiotics are also effective in some cases.

 Keep your cat indoors.
 When you take your cat out - take it on a leash or keep it closely supervised.
 Indoor cats and supervised cats are much less likely to be exposed to fleas, cat bites and Bartonella.
 Neuter or spay your cat so it does not have the urge to roam, fight and stress out.

 Use one of the newer flea-control products on your cat.
 Not all that are safe to use on dogs are safe to use on cats.

 Do not let your children roughhouse with kittens – especially kittens that were recently obtained from an animal shelter, found as strays or sold in pet shops.

 If you or your children are scratched or bitten, vigorously and immediately wash the wound out with warm running water and hydrogen peroxide, isopropyl alcohol or organic iodine (povidine).

-If you have sores or scratches on your hand wear gloves when handling your cat or allowing it to lick you.
+If you have sores or scratches on your hands wear gloves when handling your cat or allowing it to lick you.

 Keep your cat’s toenails clipped short and filed smooth.

-Although it is not one hundred percent effective, high risk people such as those with transplants or immunosupressive disease and those in fragile health should have claw guards placed on their cat's nails or, as an alternative to putting the cat down, have it declawed on all four feet.
-If they are about to purchase a cat, they should look for an adult cat in good health.
+Although it is not one hundred percent effective, high risk people such as those with transplants, implanted prosthetic joints, valves, etc. or immunosupressive disease and those in fragile health should, at the least, have claw guards placed on their cat's nails or the nails blunted and filed smooth by a professional.